Steel & mining industry

 The steel process step by step

-After the melting phase, dry additives are added.
-Due to the high temperature, the addition of liquids is not possible, as this poses a risk of vapour explosion.
-In this process step, ceramic valves, hoses and pipes are used, dimensioned to withstand heavy abrasive wear and high thermal stresses.
+Once the material has been melted and is in liquid form at high temperature, dry additives are added.
+Due to the high temperature, the addition of liquids is not possible, as this would pose a risk of vapour explosion.
+In this process step, ceramic ventilate, hoses and tube which are designed to withstand heavy abrasive wear and high thermal stresses.

 The steel refining process